dtjv/dtjv.github.io/content/posts/excerpts-with-gatsby-and-mdx.md

 }
 ```

-Next, create a page with a query for the excerpt field.
-In the example below,
+Next, I create a page with a GraphQL data query for the excerpt field.
+In the
-`blog.js` will list a summary of all blog posts and be accessible via the
+example below, `blog.js` renders a summary of all blog posts at the `/blog` url
-`/blog` url path.
+path.

 ```javascript:title=pages/blog.js
 const query = graphql`